-Instruction Commentator Comment Response 507 Peter Bibring, Director of Police Practices, on behalf of the ACLU of California C. The Reference to Tennessee v.
+Instruction Commentator Comment Response Instruction 507 Commentator Peter Bibring, Director of Police Practices, on behalf of the ACLU of California C. The Reference to Tennessee v.
 Garner Should Be Removed From the List of Authorities for the Instruction The first line of the authority section cites legal authority for the standard under which officers may invoke the defense of justifiable homicide: Penal Code section 835a setting forth the authority of police use of deadly force, and sections 196 and 199 which make the criminal defense of justifiable homicide congruent with that authority.
 But the Proposed Instruction also here cites Tennessee v.
-Garner, supra , the leading case establishing the public's right against excessive force by police under the U.S. Constitution.
+Garner, supra, the leading case establishing the public's right against excessive force by police under the U.S. Constitution.
 But that constitutional standard - the standard for when force by police is excessive to the point that it violates the rights of the subject under the U.S. Constitution - is not relevant to the question of this instruction, and should be deleted.
-The committee agrees with this suggestion and has removed the citation to Tennessee v.
-Garner.
 The Proposed Instruction addresses when, under California law, an officer's use of deadly force resulting in homicide constitutes a crime and when it can be excused as justifiable homicide.
 The standard for when police use of force violates the subject's rights under the U.S. Constitution has no direct bearing on this - California could decide to set a lower standard, and allow that some use of excessive force in violation of the Constitution does not expose police to criminal charges, or it could (as it has done in the amendments to Penal Code 196 and 835a impose a higher standard and provide that even some use of deadly force that does not violate the constitution is nonetheless prohibited in California and subject to criminal penalties.
 Importantly, Tennessee v.
 Garner only establishes a constitutional right for the public to be free of some degree of excessive force.
 It does not confer on police any particular right to use force.
-The constitutional standard is a minimum for police, as states and local departments may establish higher standards more restrictive of police force.
-Recommendation : We recommend the reference to Tennessee v.
-Garner be deleted from the "Authority" section of the Proposed Instruction.
-The amendments to section 196 and 835a set a higher standard than the "reasonable" standard of Garner .
+The constitutional stan Response The committee agrees with this suggestion and has removed the citation to Tennessee v.
+Garner .
+835a set a higher standard than the "reasonable" standard of Garner .
 See Senate Floor Analysis of AB 392, Sen. Rules Committee, at 6 (June 26, 2019) at 6 ("Unlike existing California statutory law, the provisions of this bill would exceed the standards articulated and set forth by the U.S. Supreme Court in Graham and Garner .").
 The proposed instruction should not confuse this point by citing to a different standard that is no longer applicable.